tonyedwardspz/tonyedwardspz/contact.md

 layout: page
 ---

 It's good to talk, and I'd love to hear from you.
 Reach out by sending a quick message via the form below.

-Fancy a coffee or a call?
-Book a slot in my calendar, being sure to include your contact details and a suggested venue.
-I'll ping you a message to confirm.
+If you want a call back..... be sure to include your number.

 <form action="https://formtunnel.herokuapp.com/submissions" method="post">